unora-project/unora-project.github.io/docs/quests/circles/side/lost_woodlands.md

     You have two options here:

-    - "New set of armor"
+    - "Oh, some new armor please."
         - Rewards armor
-    - "Whatever ya got!"
+    - "Whatever you got!"
         - Rewards a random piece of equipment, with one of the items being a faster mount

 - Selecting a reward completes the quest